Food Prices and Spending

 Households spend more money on food when incomes rise, but food represents a smaller portion of income as they allocate additional funds to other goods.
 In 2016, households in the middle income quintile spent an average of $6,224 on food, representing 13.1 percent of income, while the lowest income households spent $3,862 on food, representing 32.6 percent of income.

 High-income countries such as the United States and the United Kingdom have higher food spending in absolute terms, but the share of household consumption expenditures devoted to at-home food is low—less than 10 percent.
-In Kenya and other low income countries, at-home food’s share of consumption expenditures can approach 50 percent.
+In Kenya and other low income countries, at-home food’s share of consumption expenditures can exceed 50 percent.
 Per capita calorie availability follows the reverse pattern.
-According to the most recent available data, U.S. per capita calorie availability was among the highest at 3,639 calories per day, while Kenya’s was estimated at only 2,206 calories.
+According to the most recent available data, U.S. per capita calorie availability was among the highest at 3,682 calories per day, while Kenya’s was estimated at only 2,206 calories.